CaroleGrllt/hr-modal-react/README.md

 # @carole-rg/hr-modal-react

-Un composant de modal simple et accessible pour React.
+A simple modal component for React.

 ## Installation